glassroom/generalized_orders_of_magnitude/README.md

 Reference implementation of [generalized orders of magnitude](https://arxiv.org/abs/2510.03426) (GOOMs), for PyTorch.
 GOOMs generalize the concept of "order of magnitude" to incorporate the subset of complex numbers that exponentiate to a real one.
 As with ordinary orders of magnitude, GOOMs are more stable than the real numbers they represent.

 Formally, GOOMs are defined as a set of mathematical objects, incorporating floating-point formats and logarithmic number systems as special cases.
-This implementation of GOOMs, among other things, enables you to operate on real numbers _far_ beyond the limits of conventional floating-point formats, for _effortless scaling and parallelization of high-dynamic-range computations_.
+This reference implementation of GOOMs, among other things, enables you to operate on real numbers _far_ beyond the limits of conventional floating-point formats, for _effortless scaling and parallelization of high-dynamic-range computations_.
 Toy example:

 ```python
 import torch